Shafaqsy/Covid_19_Vaccination_Effects/README.md

 ## Description of how they have trained the model thus far, and any additional training that will take place

-## Description of current accuracy score
+##  Description and explanation of model’s confusion matrix, including final accuracy score